jsqu99/spree_flexi_variants/README.md

 Product Pricing Display Options
 -------------------------------

-By default, prices aren't updated automatically on the product display page.
-If you set
+By default, prices are updated automatically on the product display page.
+You can disable this by:
-    Spree::Config[:use_ajax_pricing_updates]=true
+      Spree::Config.set :use_ajax_pricing_updates => false in your activate method,
-You'll get pricing changes every time a user changes a price-altering selection.
-This option causes the 'products/pricing' partial to be included.
+This option controls whether or not the 'products/pricing' partial is included.

 Copyright (c) 2011 Jeff Squires, released under the New BSD License